-Let’s catch you up with what’s new in Nashville for 2021 AND 2020 since many frequent visitors haven’t been here recently.
+Let’s catch you up with what was new in Nashville for 2021 AND 2020 since many frequent visitors haven’t been here recently.
 To keep things simple, I’ve categorized things as Entertainment, Attractions, Dining and devoted the end of this post to 5th and Broadway.
 This massive new complex includes 20+ dining options as well as shopping, a new multi-level music venue and the National Museum of African-American Music (pictured above).

 WHAT’S NEW IN LIVE ENTERTAINMENT?